-All-purpose flour works in many baking situations, but it's not right for every cake.
+All-purpose flour works in many baking situations, but it's not the best flour for cakes.
 Flour contains protein, which forms gluten when mixed or kneaded.
 Gluten gives yeast breads their chewy, rustic texture, but it makes cakes tough and dry.

 Cake flour is the best choice when you're making a cake with a fine, tender crumb, such as pound cake, devil's food cake or sponge cake.
-Cake flour is milled from soft wheat, and contains between 5 and 7 percent protein.
+Cake flour is milled from soft wheat, and contains between 5 and 8 percent protein, according to Fine Cooking.
 This low protein content means little gluten is formed when you mix the batter.
 Cake flour undergoes a bleaching process that helps it absorb moisture and provide structure to the cake.

 Use it to make homey, rustic cakes, such as upside-down cake or a dense chocolate cake.
 Bleached all-purpose flour has less protein than unbleached flour and generally makes a tenderer cake.
 Bleached all-purpose flour is also a good choice when you want a pure white cake.

 Nutritionally, whole-wheat flour is superior to regular all-purpose flour or cake flour because it contains both the germ and the bran.
 It gives cakes a slightly nutty flavor and a dense, robust texture.
 Use whole-wheat flour in dense fruit cakes, such as carrot or applesauce cake.

 Tips for Success

 Don't use bread flour in cakes, because its high protein content almost ensures a tough cake.
 Self-rising flour is usually made from soft wheat, but it contains a leavening agent and salt, which can make it somewhat unpredictable.
 If you use it in a cake, omit the baking soda or baking powder and salt from the recipe.